OpenVision 3: A Family of Unified Visual Encoder for Both Understanding and Generation: Related Work

 \subsection{Vision-Language Pretraining}

 Vision-Language pretraining serves as the cornerstone of multimodal representation learning.
 Pioneering works, exemplified by CLIP, adopt contrastive learning as their core methodology to extract and align visual and textual features.
 This training paradigm was subsequently adopted by a wide range of studies, such as LAION~\cite{schuhmann2022laion}, DataComp~\cite{gadre2023datacomp}, DFN~\cite{fang2023data}, OpenCLIP~\cite{cherti2023reproducible}, MetaCLIP~\cite{xu2023demystifying, chuang2025meta}~and CLIPA~\cite{li2023inverse, li2023clipa}.
+These research focuses primarily on efficient and open-sourced data and scaling methodologies.
 Follow-up works have continuously explored alternative training regimes.
 CoCa~\cite{yu2022coca}~adds a captioning loss on the multimodal decoder outputs which predicts text tokens autoregressively.
 SigLip~\cite{zhai2023sigmoid}~proposes to replace contrastive loss with pairwise Sigmoid loss.
 SigLip2~\cite{tschannen2025siglip}~further extends this by incorporating captioning-based pretraining, self-distillation and masked prediction.
-The AM-RADIO~\cite{ranzinger2024radio, heinrich2025radiov2} series of works is dedicated to knowledge distillation from multiple teacher models.
+The AM-RADIO~\cite{ranzinger2024radio, heinrich2025radiov2} series of works is dedicated to multi-resolution training and knowledge distillation from multiple teacher models.
 More recently, CLIPS~\cite{liu2024clips}, OpenVision~\cite{li2025openvision}, and OpenVision 2~\cite{liu2025openvision}~have focused on the efficient utilization of captioning loss in vision-language pretraining, demonstrating it to be a low-cost yet high-performance approach.
 Our work builds upon this line of research and extend this efficient paradigm to unified multimodal learning.
+By combining contrastive, captioning, and reconstruction losses, we simultaneously supervise semantic and generative learning, resulting in reciprocal performance gains for both parts.